Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 		<td>The text string that does not appear in the table of contents but may appear in the legend.</td>
 	</tr>
 </table>
-<p><em>Table 10: Attributes of the Class <strong>Renderer</strong> within the 3dSceneLayerInfo document</em></p>
+<p><em>Table 5: Attributes of the Class <strong>Renderer</strong> within the 3dSceneLayerInfo document</em></p>

 ### Class Symbol

 The Class Symbol represents the render primitive used to symbolize an Indexed 3D Scene Layer.
-MeshSymbol3D is the only supported type of Symbol.
+MeshSymbol3D is the only symbol supported type.

 <table>
 	<tr>